emberjs/rfcs/text/0000-injection-parameter-normalization.md

   and the way it constructs classes in order to explain why these are separate.

-This RFC seeks to normalize this contract for all _Ember base classes_ - that is, framework classes that are provided by Ember and instantiated by the container, including:
+This RFC seeks to normalize this contract for all _Ember base classes_ - that is, framework classes that are provided by Ember:

 - `GlimmerComponent`
 - `EmberComponent`